nledford/Pi-Hole-VPS-Tutorial/README.md

     ```shell
     curl -sSL https://install.pi-hole.net | bash
     ```
-- On a Raspberry Pi, we would be asked to set a static IP address, but since we are using a VPS a static IP has already been set for us.
+- On a Raspberry Pi, we would be asked to set a static IP address, but since we are using a VPS a static IP has already been set for us
-- When asked about which protocols to use for blocking ads, select both **IPv4** and **IPv6**, even if you cannot use IPv6 yet.
+- When asked about which protocols to use for blocking ads, select both **IPv4** and **IPv6**, even if you cannot use IPv6 yet

 ## PiVPN